ckatieng/katie-ng-nomnomnotes-client/README.md

 Elevate your dining experiences with NomNom Notes, your ultimate restaurant companion, as remembering where to dine should be as enjoyable as the meal itself.

-Note: To use NomNom Notes, you need to set up and connect it to the [server repository](https://github.com/ckatieng/katie-ng-nomnomnotes-server.git).
+Note: To use NomNom Notes, you'll need to set up and connect it to the [server repository](https://github.com/ckatieng/katie-ng-nomnomnotes-server.git).

 ## Features